 "Luna-25"

-In 2023, for the first time in almost fifty years, a domestic spacecraft was sent from Russia to the Moon to study Earth's satellite: "Luna-25".
+In 2023, for the first time in almost fifty years, a domestic spacecraft was sent to the Moon from Russian territory to study Earth's satellite: "Luna-25".

 The automatic station "Luna-25" crashed without landing.
 A special commission investigated the incident.
-According to its results, it became known that the accident was caused by the new domestic angular velocity measurement unit "Bius-L", which is part of the station's onboard control system.
+According to the results of its work, it became known that the accident was caused by a new domestic angular rate measurement unit "Bius-L", which is part of the station's onboard control system.

-The device was designed at the Scientific-Production Center of Automation and Instrument Engineering named after Academician N. A. Pilyugin (NPCAP) from completely Russian parts.
+The device was designed at the Scientific and Production Center for Automation and Instrument Engineering named after Academician N. A. Pilyugin (NPTSAP) from completely Russian parts.
 It was responsible for determining the orientation of the station in space and its speed.
 Shortly before landing, the "Bius-L" accelerometer units failed due to a possible "entry into one data array of commands with different priorities for their execution by the device".

-But "Luna-25" still managed to contribute to science.
-It took pictures from space and measured the radiation background.
+But "Luna-25" still managed to make a contribution to science.
+It took pictures from space and took measurements of the radiation background.
 Also, after entering the orbit of an artificial satellite of the Moon, the station photographed the southern polar crater Zeeman on the far side of the Moon, measured the потоки gamma rays and neutrons from the surface of the Moon, and obtained parameters of the near-lunar space plasma and gas-dust exosphere in near-lunar orbit.

 Read materials on the topic: